 There’s the pool of your dreams, and then there’s the pool of your reality.
 While you might like to put an Olympic sized pool in your backyard, that’s not realistic for most people.
 Here are some of the major limitations that might hold you back:

 Cost.
 Size is one of the biggest factors in inground pool cost – if not the biggest.
-Your budget may dictate how large your pool can be.
+Your budget may limit how large your pool can be, or force you to make a tradeoff between the size and the quality of the materials you use.

 Time.
 Larger pools require more time to maintain.
 If you’re planning to hire a pool service either way, this may not mean a whole lot.
 However, if you’re committed to doing things like cleaning and chemical balancing yourself, the size of the pool could be a big deal.

-Prefabs.
-If you’re using a pool kit, you will be limited to the sizes and shapes offered by manufacturers.
+Prefab Limitations.
+If you’re using a pool kit or installing a fiberglass pool, you will be limited to the sizes and shapes offered by manufacturers.
 In addition, there’s a maximum size for fiberglass pool shells because they have to be shipped intact over public highways.

 One Last Point on Inground Pool Sizes